What is Technology Transfer?

 NIH is the nation’s leader in health research and is one of the world’s foremost medical research centers.
 After the landmark legislations in the 1980s, NIH also led the nation in technology transfer and spawned, from its research, the development of a number of lifesaving drugs, vaccines, and medical devices (www.ott.nih.gov).
 Research scientists and technology transfer professionals at the NIH work together to ensure that basic results in the lab get transplanted successfully to the marketplace as useful biomedical products.

 Advanced Studies in Technology Transfer

-FAES Graduate School at NIH developed a unique Advanced Studies in Technology Transfer to serve the needs of scientists or engineers who wish to gain expertise in patenting, licensing, collaborative agreements and other fundamental intellectual property transactions as well as to provide additional training to professionals already in the field.
+The FAES Academic Programs at NIH developed a unique Advanced Studies in Technology Transfer to serve the needs of scientists or engineers who wish to gain expertise in patenting, licensing, collaborative agreements, and other fundamental intellectual property transactions and/or to provide additional training to professionals already in the field.